 - Wear a hat.
 Wearing a brimmed hat can help block the sun from your face.

 Even if you take every preventative measure, sometimes your face ages with you.
 And that’s fine — it’s just part of having a face.

 While there’s currently no lasting cure-all for crow’s feet, there are treatments available that reduce the appearance of crow’s feet or temporally prevent them from becoming more visible.

 Here are the best options for your unique needs.

 Keep in mind, everyone’s skin is different (and many products are different, too).
-It’s best to talk to your doc before trying a DIY remedy.
+It’s best to talk with your doc before trying a DIY remedy.

-Some folks also use it to prevent facial lines and wrinkles from developing.
+Some folks also use Botox to prevent facial lines and wrinkles from developing.
 The results usually last about 3 months.